We covered regular divergences in the previous lesson, now let’s discuss what hidden divergences are.

 If you do happen to spot it, it can help you jump in the trend early.

 Sounds good, yes?

-We hope you got it all down pat.
 Keep in mind that regular divergences are possible signals for trend reversals while hidden divergences signal trend continuation.

-In the next lesson we'll show you some real-world examples of when divergences existed and how you could have traded them.
+In the next lesson, we’ll show you some real-world examples of when divergences existed and how you could have traded them.